sourmash-bio/sourmash/doc/command-line.md

 #### Loading all signatures under a directory

-Note that until 4.0, `--traverse-directory` may be needed for many commands in order for them to load signatures from a directory hierarchy -- `search`, `gather`, `index`, `lca index`, and `compare`, for example.
-All of the `sourmash sig` commands support loading from a directory if you provide it on the command line, and this will be the default behavior in sourmash 4.0.
+All of the `sourmash` commands support loading signatures from directories provided on the command line.

 ### Combining search databases on the command line